AdityaKothari27/Querra/README.md

 ### Searching for Sources

-1. Enter your research topic in the search bar
+1. Enter your Search topic in the search bar
 2. Adjust search parameters if needed:
    - Max Results: Control the number of search results (5-20)
    - Time Filter: Filter results by recency